TechstarterGmbH/24-04-ON/module-2/azure/aufgaben/startups/case-studies.md

   - **Queue Storage** for task queuing.
   - **Table Storage** for structured data.

-This ensures alignment with the specified constraints while maintaining a logical progression from manual setup to automation.

 ### Scenario 1: Serverless Image Processing Pipeline
 Your team works for a photography startup, PixelPerfect.
 The company wants to provide customers with resized images for social media.
 As part of the engineering team, you’ve been tasked with setting up a pipeline where users can upload images to a storage system, which will then be resized automatically and made available for download.
 The CTO expects a scalable and cost-effective serverless solution.